National Student Auditions logo newNational Student Auditions

 • Chapter Auditions

-• In most cases, chapter auditions are stand-alone events that do not advance to the region or national levels.
-In some cases, however, regions may decide to hold progressive auditions in which students must begin at the chapter level and qualify to advance to region auditions.
+• In some regions, chapter auditions are standalone events that do not advance to the region or national levels.
+Other regions hold progressive auditions in which students must begin at the chapter level and only the top students in each eligible category advance to region auditions.

 • Region Auditions

-• In order to participate in the national rounds of these auditions, students of NATS members must qualify by performing during their region auditions.
-The top 5 singers from each eligible region category advance to the national online preliminary round.
+• To participate in the national rounds of these auditions, students of NATS members must qualify by entering only ONE region's NSA and placing in their region's auditions.
+The top 5 singers from each region's NSA-eligible categories advance to the national online preliminary round.

 • National Preliminary Auditions